kellycode/Fretboard-Practice/README.md

 String tunings are made to be easily altered at some point - the algorithm looks at these notes and lays out the string notes so changing the tunings is mostly already built in.

 Code is all plain ol' css, vanilla js and jquery.
-Feel free to do whatever you want with it, no credit required or toss me a Gibson ES-335 if you're feeling flush or work in Amsterdam would be cool.
+Feel free to do whatever you like with it.